praveenpuglia/harshita-blog/projects/coffee-mousse.md

 1. Personalize your mousse by adding more fruits.
 2. Don't over mix the cream or it will form grainy texture.
 3. Using good quality whipped cream can fetch good consistency.
 4. You can top up this mousse with some vanilla flavored ice cream.
 5. Serve it chilled 🥶

 Hope you have fun making it.
-If you do make some, don't forge to tag me in your instagram posts.
+If you do make some, don't forget to tag me in your instagram posts.
 Mention me with [curious__foodie](https://instagram.com/curious__foodie "Curious Foodie").

 See you on the next one; till then, Happy Cooking :)